ramaureirac/thinkpad-e14-linux/README.md

 The following repository provides an overview about Linux support for Lenovo Thinkpad E14 (it should work with E15 as well).
 Please note this documents are based on my own experience and it doesn't means an official support for this models.
 If you follow this guide, no one is responsible for any damage to your hardware.

 According to Lenovo's documentation there are different models of the Thinkpad E14 based on the Wi-Fi card ,wich can be a Realtek RTL8822CE or an Intel Wireless AC9560/AX201.
-A part of that models are nearly identical except for the option to add and AMD RX640 as dedicated graphics card.
+A part of that, all models are nearly identical except for the option to add an AMD RX640 as dedicated graphics card.

 Theres also a second-gen Thinkpad E14 wich includes a AMD Ryzen 4000 series CPU insted of the Intel 10th gen. This suppose a better performance and battery life.
 Also, as far as I know, theres only a Realtek RTL8822CE available as a Wi-Fi adapter and there are no dedicated GPUs for this model.

-To checks if hardware works below were done with some Linux Distributions (Ubuntu, Fedora and Arch) To state the obvious: The newer kernel the better.
+To checks if hardware works, all test were done with some Linux Distributions (Ubuntu, Fedora and Arch) To state the obvious: The newer kernel the better.
 However, I personally suggest you to keep the current LTS version (Linux 5.4)

 ### Contribution